 you would add the rounds up, as 8 + 8 + 7 = 23, you then add the reps as 12 + 2 + 13 = 25.
 We know that one full round equals 16 reps, thus, your final score would be 24.9, 24 full rounds and 9 reps, or written as a total of 393 reps.

 If you want to score fairer, taking into consideration the amount of weight lifted, you’d use the following formula.
 For demonstration purpose we’ll use The HULK Test which is a WOD designed to test every inch of your being—you either smash HULK, or hulk smash you!

 - 1 minute of strict presses with double kettlebells weighing approx. 70% of your 1RM

 - 2 minutes of half snatch into a squat with double kettlebells medium weight

 - 5 minutes rest

 If you’re working with a partner, it’s 1 minute and then you’re counting or no repping for them

 5 rounds AMRAP

-In this case we add the total weight used multiplied by the number of reps to get the final score.
-If you’ve programmed a WOD which uses the same weight throughout, but the athlete scaled back to lighter weight half-way through, then the lowest weight is used to calculate score.
+In this case, we add the total weight used multiplied by the number of reps to get the final score.
+If you’ve programmed a WOD which uses the same weight throughout, but the athlete scaled back to lighter weight half-way through, then the lowest weight is used to calculate the score.